-At the 6-month (Visit 5/Phase 2/3) selected-dose follow-up visit, all participants will be unblinded.
+At the 6-month (Visit 5/Phase 2/3) selected dose follow-up visit, all participants will be unblinded.
 Participants who originally received placebo will be offered the opportunity to receive BNT162b2 as part of the study.
-Participants who become eligible for receipt of BNT162b2 or another COVID-19 vaccine according to local or national recommendations prior to Visit 5 (detailed separately, and available in the electronic study reference portal) will have the opportunity to receive the EUA-approved dose level of BNT162b2.
+Participants who originally received placebo and become eligible for receipt of BNT162b2 or another COVID-19 vaccine according to local or national recommendations prior to Visit 56 months after Dose 2 (detailed separately, and available in the electronic study reference portal) will have the opportunity to receive the EUA approved dose level of BNT162b2 (10 $\mu$ g or 3 $\mu$ g) based on age at the time of approval.
+If a participant turns 12 years of age during the study, he or she has the following 2 options: receive 10 $\mu$ g within the study (following provision of informed consent) or receive a BNT162b2 30- $\mu$ g dose outside of the study.

-For the participants in Phase 1 and in the Phase 2/3 lower-dose evaluation, in which only active vaccine is being administered, blinding is not applicable.
-The majority of sponsor staff will be blinded to study intervention allocation for Doses 1 and 2 in the Phase 2/3 selected-dose portion of the study.
+For the participants in Phase 1 and in the Phase 2/3 lower-dose evaluation and Phase 2/3 obtaining-serum-samples-for-potential-troponin I-testing portion of the study (12 to $\leq 16$ years), in which only active vaccine is being administered, blinding is not applicable.
+The majority of sponsor staff will be blinded to study intervention allocation for Doses 1 and 2 in the Phase 2/3 selected-dose and Phase 2/3 obtaining-serum-samples-for-potential-troponin I-testing (5 to $\leq 12$ years) portions of the study.
 All laboratory personnel performing serology assays will remain blinded to study intervention assigned/received throughout the study in the Phase 2/3 selected-dose portion of the study.
-The following sponsor staff, who will have no part in the blinded conduct of the study, will be unblinded in the Phase 2/3 selected-dose portion of the study intervention assigned in the Phase 2/3 selected-dose portion of the study.
+The following sponsor staff, who will have no part in the blinded conduct of the study, will be unblinded in the Phase 2/3 selected-dose portion of the study in a data blinding plan):